Uncentered-Systems/eth_template/README.md

 `sol-contracts` contains all the usual foundry code for deployment, testing, etc., but also, the code for integration with the Kinode package is included.

-`build.sh` copies the abi into the ui and into the rust backend, which they both use to interact with the contract.
+`build.sh` copies the abi-s of specified contracts into the ui and into the rust backend, which they both use to interact with the contract.

+`script.sh` is the script which is used to run the `Deploy.s.sol` and `UpgradeToV2.s.sol` scripts.

-`deploy.sh` is the script that will deploy the contract to the chain specified in .env.
+`Deploy.s.sol` deploys the contract to the chain specified in .env.
+`UpgradeToV2.s.sol` upgrades the contract to the upgraded version.

 ### `eth_template`